 We are passionate about empowering communities through outreach, education and public engagement.
-We bring this lens into all our work as a framework for fostering community, design literacy and sustainability.
-We support projects with creative approaches for events such as organizing public meetings, design charettes, community open houses, green building tours and neighborhood walks.
-We have also designed art installations, facilitated citizen advisory groups, developed surveys, and helped foster public-private collaborations.
+We bring this lens into all our work as a framework for fostering strategic community planning, design literacy and sustainability.
+We support projects with creative approaches for events such as organizing public meetings, design charrettes, community open houses, green building tours and neighborhood walks.
+We have also designed art installations, facilitated citizen advisory groups, developed surveys, and evaluation rubrics to assess priorities and needs, and helped foster public-private collaborations.

 COMMUNITY ADVISORY COMMITTEES + DESIGN GUIDELINES